bolqinitareq-bit/NARROW-IDENTIFY-LAYER-ZERO/README.md

 ---

 ## **Contributing**
 Narrow is designed as an open, extensible identity standard.

+Contributions, discussions, and proposals are welcome once the public contribution guidelines are published.

+---

+## **License**
+MIT or Apache 2.0 (depending on the final selection for the protocol).

 ## 📌 Pinned Files